 Your children are never yours to keep; they are a temporary gift to nurture and cherish.
 Ideally, from their first years, only your prominence in their lives will decline.
 Not your importance in their lives, nor your significance.
 Only how central you are to what they’re creating in their own life.

 If you relish each and every stage of your children’s lives, with intention, you’re much more likely to be able to avoid looking back or clinging to one stage or the other.
 Because not only is it impossible to go back in time for one more afternoon of pushing your giggling little one on a swing, or playing Legos together, or snuggling reading board books, before you know it, you’ll be transitioning yet again.
-And believe it or not, there’ll come a day when you’ll likely miss having this surly teenager under your roof.
+And believe it or not, there’ll come a day when you’ll likely miss having that surly teenager under your roof.

 Let’s use something non-child related as an example.
 Years before my son was born, I owned my absolutely favorite-of-a-lifetime black evening outfit.
 I wore it singing jazz in the late 80’s.
 It was backless, with a soft, silky fabric, a plain classic front and nothing adorning the waist.
 The pants flowed freely.

 I thought it was spectacular and channeled my inner Meryl Streep when I wore it.

 But when I became a mom, there weren’t a lot of places to wear my elegant attire.
 I certainly couldn’t wear it to work.
 Plus, frankly, it became a bit snug in places.
 Okay… quite snug.

 I gave it away, quite purposefully.
 Its time had passed.

-Kids aren’t clothes.
+Kids aren’t clothes, obviously.
 But there’s a fundamental similarity in the process.
 Any time you can claim intentionality, it’s very empowering…this is especially true when facing a painful situation.

-Your intention gives you back a sense of control…
+Intention gives you back a sense of control.